Jason2031/GitGrabber/README.md

 There are 3 tables after `All done!` prompt.
 The relationship among these 3 tables is as follow:

 original git repo =====filter.restrict=====> `record` table =====filter.key_words.first=====> `mid` table =====filter.key_words.second=====> result

+#### Note

+sqlite in python can't use question marks ("?") in LIKE sentence, so MAY CAUSE SQL INJECTION ATTACK IN KEYWORD FIELD!!!